vexy/bitcoin/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN VINCOIN

 It is possible to run Vincoin Core as a Tor onion service, and connect to such services.